lukaszksoll/interview-questions/README.md

 # Interview questions

 ## Description
-This simple repository contains a file that provides a bunch of questions that are beneficial to ask during you job interview.
+This simple repository contains a file that provides a bunch of questions that are beneficial to ask during your job interview.

 ## License